kushaljshah/IP/Core-Concepts/call-value-refrence.md

 --------------------------------------------

-ava is always pass-by-value.
+Java is always pass-by-value.
 Unfortunately, when we pass the value of an object, we are passing the reference to it.
 This is confusing to beginners.

 It goes like this: